ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/cluster-transaction/overview.python.markdown

 * A session represents a single [business transaction](https://martinfowler.com/eaaCatalog/unitOfWork.html) (not to be confused with an [ACID transaction](../../../client-api/faq/transaction-support)).

 * When opening a session, the session's mode can be set to either:
-    * __Single-Node__ - transaction is executed on a specific node and then replicated
+    * __SINGLE-NODE__ - transaction is executed on a specific node and then replicated
-    * __Cluster-Wide__ - transaction is registered for execution on all nodes in an atomic fashion
+    * __CLUSTER-WIDE__ - transaction is registered for execution on all nodes in an atomic fashion

 * In this page:
     * [Open a cluster transaction](../../../client-api/session/cluster-transaction/overview#open-a-cluster-transaction)